Snehasikder/CyborgTech/README.md

 Welcome to **CyborgTech**, your futuristic destination for buying cutting-edge cybernetic body parts.
 This is a simple front-end-only web project that simulates the structure and functionality of a cyborg parts store using only HTML, CSS, and JavaScript.
 ---

+This project was collaboratively developed by [Sneha Sikder](https://github.com/snehasikder) and [Shreya Sikder](https://github.com/Shreya-Sikder).